matthewcoming/Mattoc/howtogit/howtogit.md

 As the diagram shows, `feature` and `develop` are in the same state "H" they were before your typo fixing commit "I".
 Also, both of these branches are now *parents* of `master`.
 The branches are up-to-date with master because all previous changes made in the branches are present in master.

 Okay, so we understand the problem.
-In order to unfuck your git repo, your best option is to use `git rebase master` on your `develop` or `feature` branch.
+In order to unfuck your git repo, your best option is to either:

+1. `git fetch master`

+2. `git branch -d develop`

+3. `git rebase master`

+`git rebase master` on your `develop` or `feature` branch.
 This will destroy your formal git history, and is unadvised when working in a team, but so is merging all your branches onto master and then editing on master.

 ```Bash
 $ git checkout develop